-The never satisfied client: Complainers aren’t only bad for your morale; they can be bad for your reputation.
-Nicely explain to the client that you offer many years of experience and expertise.
-If the client doesn’t understand or continues to find fault, best to cut ties.
+Complainers aren’t only bad for your morale; they can be bad for your reputation.
+Nicely explain to the client that you offer many years of experience and expertise; if the client doesn’t understand or continues to find fault, best to cut ties.
 You might even suggest another provider who you believe can better satisfy what the client wants.

-Saying goodbye isn’t going to be easy but it is going to make your life better and your business run more smoothly.
+Saying goodbye isn’t going to be easy, but it will make your life better, and your business runs more smoothly.
 Just be honest, upfront and firm.
 I would like to hear how you have also managed these types of clients.
 Feel free to share!